montmirail/lisp2js/README.md

 ## Limitations

-- non-ability to check for already declared variable.
+- no check for already declared variable or undeclared variables
 - no support for fat-arrow like function
 - no list support7
 - no spport for while loop